json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 Done.

+> The validating converter described in this document requires AOT-incompatible reflection to operate, so it will not be usable in a Native AOT context.
+{: .prompt-warning}

 ## IMPORTANT {#schema-schemagen-disclaimer}

 Ideally, this functionality should be used to create a starting point in authoring a schema.
 The schemas output by this library should be reviewed by actual people prior to being put into a production system.